nordeim/The-Scent-oa5/README.md

 *   A clean, modern, responsive UI/UX powered by Tailwind CSS and subtle animations (AOS.js, Particles.js).
 *   Personalized shopping via an interactive scent finder quiz.
-*   Dynamic product catalog with categories, filtering, sorting, and featured collections.
+*   Dynamic product catalog with categories, filtering, sorting, and functional pagination.
-*   A functional shopping cart with AJAX updates and a modern UI.
+*   A functional shopping cart with AJAX updates, item removal, and an updated grid UI.
-*   Secure user authentication (Login/Registration/Password Reset/Profile) with robust validation.
+*   Secure user authentication (Login/Registration/Password Reset/Profile Update) with robust validation, utilizing AJAX where appropriate.
 *   A modular PHP codebase (MVC-inspired) for easy customization and future growth.
+*   Core checkout process flow up to payment initiation.

 Designed for extensibility, performance, and user-centric experience, The Scent provides a solid foundation for wellness or natural product businesses.
-This README reflects the current state (**v2.0**), including recent critical fixes ensuring core authentication and checkout page loading function correctly.
+This README reflects the current state (**v3.0**), including recent critical fixes and identified areas needing improvement for production deployment.

 ---